TylersTechLab/NessusEssentialsLab/README.md

 ![09_19_22_12_35_45 1](https://user-images.githubusercontent.com/112909705/191394181-3e4ddefb-820d-4e4e-9f15-a0551092858f.png)

-Some addition steps needs to be performed to run credentialed scans with non-default Windows Administrator accounts.
+Some additional steps need to be performed to run credentialed scans with non-default Windows Administrator accounts.
 In other words, accounts that are not on the domain.
 The tenable link below shows how to configure this.

 https://community.tenable.com/s/article/Scanning-with-non-default-Windows-Administrator-Account